The Most Successful Superyacht in the World Just Got a Next-Gen Makeover

 Therein lies a dilemma.
 Changing a superyacht’s look after a long, successful run can be a tricky proposition.
 But times change, designs come and go, and what was popular in 1994 can seem dated.
 Fortunately for Westport, American yacht owners tend to be relatively traditional in their tastes.
 That is, until recently.

-“We had potential customers coming up to us with brochures from European builders, asking if we could do this or that with our design,” Alex Rogers, yacht sales broker of Westport Yachts, told Robb Report on a recent tour of BOOK ENDS, the latest 112 to hit the water.
+“We had potential customers coming up to us with brochures from European builders, asking if we could do this or that with our design,” a yacht sales broker of Westport Yachts told Robb Report on a recent tour of BOOK ENDS, the latest 112 to hit the water.
 “It made us rethink the entire design.”

 Sylvia Bolton, Westport’s in-house designer, sees the design shift in even stronger terms: “BOOK ENDS is as different as it can be from the last generation without actually changing the layout.”